 A Down-to-Earth Fella

 I know for a fact he said “dickhead” on Joe Rogan’s podcast.
-At a time when, for lack of a better word, “relatability” is en vogue, Andrew Yang fits right in.
-Conversationally, he is loose and transparent, remarkably human when communicating his ideas compared to the average sound-byte-bot politician.
+At a time when “relatability” is en vogue, Andrew Yang fits right in.
+Conversationally he is loose and transparent, remarkably human when communicating his ideas compared to the average sound-byte-robot politician.